TheRealAnonymous008/quartz/content/details/mathematics/optimization/Simplex Method.md

 	  0 & I &  D& b
 	  \end{bmatrix}
 	  $$
 	* If we set the values of the non-basic variables as $0$.
-A solution can easily be obtained using methods such as Gaussian elimination.
+A solution can easily be obtained using methods such as [[Elementary Matrix Operations|Gaussian Elimination]].
 We refer to this as a **basic solution**.

 	  Applying row addition operations and considering $z_B$, the value of the objective function in a basic solution, gives us another tableau in canonical form